jirka-x1/test-doc/applications.md

 * applications can be branded and offered to other customers KBC market-place
 * applications' code have to be programmed outside of KBC (the R or SQL code of transformations is modified within KBC)

-Applications can be provided by Keboola or 3rd parties.
+Applications can be provided by Keboola or 3rd parties.   blahblah